jamesbrandecon/NPDemand.jl/README.md

     - `obj_tol`: Tolerance specifying the value of `g_abstol` within `Optim.Options` during optimization.
     - `constraint_tol`: Tolerance specifying tightness of constraints
     - `constraints`: A list of symbols of accepted constraints.
 Currently supported constraints are:
-        - :monotone
+        - :monotone: Demand is increasing in the index.
-        - :all_substitutes
+        - :all_substitutes: All products are substitutes.
-        - :diagonal_dominance_group
+        - :diagonal_dominance_group: Diagonal dominance (see Compiani, 2022) within exchangeable groups.
-        - :diagonal_dominance_all
+        - :diagonal_dominance_all: Diagonal dominance across all products.
-        - :subs_in_group (Note: this constraint is the only available nonlinear constraint and will slow down estimation considerably)
+        - :subs_in_group: All products within exchangeable groupings are substitutes.(**Note**: this constraint is the only available nonlinear constraint and will slow down estimation considerably)
 - `estimate!(problem::NPDProblem; max_iterations=10000)`: solves `problem` subject to provided constraints, and replaces `problem.results` with the resulting parameter vector. `max_iterations` is passed into Optim.Options for every optimization step.
-- `update_constraints(problem::NPDProblem, new_constraints::Vector{Symbol})`:
+- `update_constraints(problem::NPDProblem, new_constraints::Vector{Symbol})`: Replaces the constraints in `problem` with `new_constraints`.
+Because of the way `:exchangeability` is enforced, this function cannot be used to change the structure of exchangeable groupings.
 - `price_elasticity(problem::NPDProblem, df::DataFrame; at::Matrix, whichProducts = [1,1])`: Takes the solved `problem` as first argument, a `DataFrame` as the second argument, and evaluates price elasticities in-sample at prices `at`.
 Currently does not calculate out-of-sample price elasticities, though this will be added in the future.
 Returns four results, in order:
     - (1) a vector of elasticities of demand for product `whichProducts[1]` with respect to `whichProducts[2]`
     - (2) the average of the price elasticity matrix across all markets